Moduli space of connections on rational irregular curves: Connections of PV type

 Let us conclude the present section with a preliminary study about confluence of singularities, that we will use for building the compactification of the moduli space of PV type connections.
 We wonder what happens when the apparent singularity $q$ converges into a pole.
-In other words: we wonder under which conditions, for $a=0,1,\infty$, the $\lim_{q\to a}\Omega_0$ does exist and returns a well defined connection matrix. \\ From the expression of the normal form, we see that for the coefficient the $\lim_{q\to a}\hat K$ is not well defined for any value of $a=0,1,\infty$.
+In other words: we wonder under which conditions, for $a=0,1,\infty$, the $\lim_{q\to a}\Omega_0$ does exist, giving a well defined connection matrix and how it looks like. \\ From the expression of the normal form, we see that for the coefficient the $\lim_{q\to a}\hat K$ is not well defined for any value of $a=0,1,\infty$.

 \begin{thm} Given a PV type connection in normal form, the confluence of the apparent singularity into a pole $x=a$ produces a new well defined connection if, and only if, the point $(q,\hat p)\in\F_2$ follows the trajectory of the invariant curve at $x=a$ of the induced Riccati foliation up to the order $r$ of its Taylor expansion, where $r+1$ is the order of the pole $x=a$.
-Moreover, the connection depends on the coefficient $r+1$ of the Taylor expansion of the trajectory. \end{thm} \begin{proof} We should explicitly compute $\lim_{q\to a}\Omega_0$, and we already noticed that this limit is not defined only for the coefficient $\hat K$. \\Let us firstly study the case for $a=0$, that, we recall, is a logarithmic singularity.
+Moreover, the connection depends on the $(r+1)$-th coefficient of the Taylor expansion of the trajectory. \end{thm} \begin{proof} We should explicitly compute $\lim_{q\to a}\Omega_0$, and we already noticed that only the coefficient $\hat K$ is divergent. \\Let us firstly study the case for $a=0$, that, we recall, is a logarithmic singularity.
 In Section \ref{secnormform} we proved that the Taylor expansion up to the order 0 of the invariant curves of the Riccati foliation at $x=0$ are

-We recall that, since $x=0$ is a logarithmic pole, the Taylor expansion of order 0 should suffice. \\We can hence make a substitution into $\hat K$ by replacing $\hat p$ with $\alpha q+ \beta$.
+We recall that, since $x=0$ is a logarithmic pole, the Taylor expansion of order 0 should be sufficient. \\We can hence make a substitution into $\hat K$ by replacing $\hat p$ with $\alpha q+ \beta$.
 Our goal is then to show that the limit $q\to0$ is well defined if, and only if, $\beta=0,-\kappa_0$.
 It then holds that

 that is indeed zero if, and only if, $\beta=0, -\kappa_0$, as desired.
 Moreover a straightforward computation shows that the resulting connection depends on $\alpha$.\\ The computations for $a=\infty$ (that is the other logarithmic pole) are the same. \\For the pole of order two the procedure is similar, but we have to take in account two terms of the Taylor expansion of the invariant curve: